 The Fourth Plinth in Trafalgar Square was built with William IV in mind, but funds ran out and it stood empty for 150 years.
-What he would have made of THE END by Heather Phillipson is anybody’s guess.
-Let’s go and take a closer look.
+Now a new work of art takes up residence every two years.
+Antelope by Samson Kambula currently adorns the plinth.

 History of the Fourth Plinth